epigen/dea_limma/README.md

 - DEA result filtering of features (eg genes) by
   - statistical significance (<= adjusted p-value: adj_pval)
   - effect size (>= absolute log 2 fold change: lfc)
-  - average expression (>= ave_expr) in the data
+  - average expression (>= ave_expr) in the data (to skip this filter use `-Inf`)
 - Log Fold Change (LFC) matrix of filtered features by comparison groups (CSV).
   - (optional) annotated LFC matrix with suffix "_annot" (CSV)
 - Visualizations
   - filtered DEA result statistics ie number of features and direction (stacked bar plots)
+  - volanco plots per comparison with effect size on the x-axis and raw p-value(rawp)/adjusted p-value (adjp) on the y-axis
-  - volanco plot per comparison with configured cut-offs for statistical significance (pCutoff) and effect size (FCcutoff)
+      - highlighting features according to configured cut-offs for statistical significance (pCutoff) and effect size (FCcutoff)
-  - clustered heatmap of the LFC matrix
+      - (optional) highlighting features according to configured feature lists
+  - hierarchically clustered heatmap of effect sizes (LFC) per comparison (features x comparisons) indicating statistical significance with a star '\*'
+      - using all relevant features (FILTERED)
+      - (optional) using configured feature lists
+      - in case of more than 100 features the row labels and significance indicators (\*) are removed
+      - in case of more than 50000 features no heatmap is generated
-  - quality control plots
+  - diagnostic quality control plots
       - (optional) voom mean-variance trend
       - (optional) intermediate mean-variance trend, in case of blocking and vooming
       - post-fitting mean-variance trend